graphql/graphql.github.io/site/graphql-js/Tutorial-BasicTypes.md

 next: /graphql-js/passing-arguments/
 ---

-In most situations, all you need to do is to specify the types for your API is the GraphQL schema language, taken as an argument to the `buildSchema` function.
+In most situations, all you need to do is to specify the types for your API using the GraphQL schema language, taken as an argument to the `buildSchema` function.

 The GraphQL schema language supports the scalar types of `String`, `Int`, `Float`, `Boolean`, and `ID`, so you can use these directly in the schema you pass to `buildSchema`.